chaos-genius/chaosgenius-docs/docs/Quick_Start/step4_add_alert.md

 -   **Select Channel**: Channel on which you want to receive the alert at.
 Currently you can choose between either :

-    -   Email : You can add recipient emails.
+    -   Email: You can add recipient emails.
 Press enter after typing an email to add it to the list.

     -   Slack: You can select the channel to which the alert will be triggered.